Property Tax Protection Program

 Montgomery County Property Tax Trends

 Harris County is currently the biggest county in Texas, with many areas within its orbit.
 Montgomery County is the up-and-coming destination for families that want to live outside the Houston area.
-As new construction brings in new homes and more people migrate to the many towns, Montgomery County is seeing a steady rise in property values and taxes.
-Let O’Connor lead the charge on your property tax protest.
-One of the biggest firms dedicated to fighting property taxes,, O’Connor has 50 years of experience protecting the most precious assets of Texans.
+As new construction brings in new homes and more people migrate to the many towns, the county is seeing a steady rise in real estate values and taxes.
+Let O’Connor lead the charge on your tax protest.
+One of the biggest firms dedicated to fighting property taxes, O’Connor has over 50 years of experience protecting the most precious assets of Texans.

 Montgomery County has seen some of the fastest growth in Texas in recent decades, including a population boom of 55% between 2000 and 2010.
-With excellent schools and a quiet atmosphere compared to Harris County, Montgomery County has been a magnet for upper and middle-class families looking for a better life.
-This can be followed in the market value assessed for all property, which was tabulated in 2023 as $126.13 billion.
-This number is 141.63% higher than it was a decade ago.
+With excellent schools and a quiet atmosphere compared to Harris County, Montgomery has been a magnet for upper and middle-class families looking for a better life.
+This can be followed in the market value assessed for all property, which was tabulated in 2024 as $135.37 billion.
+This number is 159.33% higher than it was a decade ago.

-As a Houston suburb, Montgomery County’s growth has mostly been spurred by single family homes.
-Single family residential property was valued at $80.56 billion in 2023, 63.87% of the total market value.
-The value of single family homes has increased by at least $10 billion every year since 2021.
-Montgomery County is also known for businesses, with commercial properties bringing in a value of $21.29 billion.
-Multi family homes have been quietly creeping up in value, hitting $5.40 billion in 2023.
+As a Houston suburb, Montgomery County’s growth has mostly been spurred by homes.
+Single family residences were valued at $86.58 billion in 2024, 63.96% of the total market value.
+The value of family homes has increased by at least $10 billion every year since 2021.
+The county is also known for businesses, with commercial properties bringing in a value of $18.95 billion.
+Multi family homes have been quietly creeping up in value, hitting $6.18 billion in 2024.

 Property Value Reduction By Type of Appeal Source: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.